jamie-taylor-rjj/Podcast-FAQs/show-specifics/dotnetcore.md

 ## Will I Need To Prepare a Bio?

-We appreciate that summarising one’s self can be quite daunting.
+We appreciate that summarising one’s self in a few sentences can be quite difficult to do.
 However, We will prepare a basic one for you, based on my research of your online projects or the topic that we will discuss.
-The version that We supply is entirely changeable.
-You can either supply a completely different bio, supply amendments (which We will happily make), or approve the version that We have written.
+The version that we supply is entirely changeable.
+You can either supply a completely different bio, supply amendments (which we will happily make), or approve the version that We have written.

 Examples of past bios include:

 > In this episode of The .NET Core Podcast, we talk with Jamie Taylor about some of the podcasts that he creates.
 The list of podcasts that Jamie works on includes [The .NET Core Podcast](https://dotnetcore.show), [The Waffling Taylors](https://wafflingtaylors.rocks), [Tabs and Spaces](https://tabsandspaces.io).
-He describes himself as a Father, Podcaster, Developer, and life-long learner.
+He describes himself as a Dad, Podcaster, Developer, and life-long learner.
 He can be contacted on twitter [@podcasterJay](https://podcasterJay) and invites you to check out his [about.me](https://about.me/thejamietaylor) page.

-The above is an example of a bio that We had written, but which was accepted as-is by the interviewee (in this case Jamie Taylor).
+The above is an example of a bio that we have written, but which was accepted as-is by the interviewee (in this case Jamie Taylor).

 ## What Kinds Of Questions Will Be Asked?